ozoneplatform/ozp-ansible/README.md

   * `site_port`: typically 443 for real servers, or whatever port you're forwarding to port 443 on the guest VM
   * `offline` - if true, Ansible won't try to download stuff from the interwebs
+  * `pki_login` - if true, requires client certificate to login, else use BasicAuth (username/password)
   * jenkins stuff - items relevant to the OZP team's Jenkins instance.
 Not made public